fable-compiler/fable-compiler.github.io/blog/2019-May-Announcements.md

-- title: May Announcements
-- subtitle: Get your ticket for FableConf!

 Hi there!
 Just a very quick post to share with you some of the things that have been happening for the last few weeks in Fable World.
 Here we go!

 ## New version of fable-compiler: 2.3.10